 I love soup and salad.
 Put them together, and you have a little slice of heaven, in my opinion.

-Winter is the perfect time to dedicate one night a week to Soup and Salad Night.
-You can expand this idea by adding chili and stews to the rotation as well.
+Winter is the perfect time to dedicate one themed family dinner night a week to a soup and salad meal.
+You can expand this idea by adding chili and stews to the rotation.

 Here’s the recipe for my favorite soup: Rustic Hungarian Mushroom Soup.
 So yummy!

-Small dishes filled with soup toppings to add to your bowls is a fun idea to add to the table.
+Small dishes filled with soup toppings to add to your bowls are fun to add to the table.
 Sour cream, chives, and homemade croutons are just some ideas.